 What do I feed goat does before breeding?

-2 months before breeding, you should up the amount of food that your bucks and does are eating.
+2 months before breeding, you should increase the amount of food that your bucks and does are eating.
 Increasing the number of grains your doe gets will help improve her ovulation rates.

 What should you give a goat before breeding?